 0. I find that it takes an awful lot of time just to schedule an appointment.
-I therefore suggest starting with email.
+This is partly because I work like a maker but have to schedule like a manager.
+In addition, many people send unclear, underspecified, or even just incorrect appointment scheduling requests.
+I therefore suggest starting the conversation with email.
 Many things are quite easy to take care of that way, and proceed a lot quicker.

 Otherwise, to schedule an in-person meeting: